Public Use Policy for Southern Wisconsin Bird Alliance Lands

 Prohibited uses

 Activities with the potential to disturb wildlife are prohibited.
-This includes (but is not limited to) the use of bikes or ATVs/UTVs/snowmobiles, drone flying, target shooting, geocaching, overnight stays and camping, campfires/bonfires, and foraging or collecting specimens, which can all damage habitat and upset the balance of delicate ecosystems.
+This includes (but is not limited to) biking, using ATVs/UTVs/snowmobiles, flying drones, camping or staying overnight, lighting campfires or bonfires, geocaching, target-shooting, foraging, and collecting specimens, which can all damage habitats and upset the balance of delicate ecosystems.

 Pets are not allowed on these properties with the exception of working service dogs, which must remain leashed.